redlibrarian/redlibrarian.github.io/_posts/2018-10-18-grants-debt-economy.markdown

 have someone else pay for your work?) that we become most tightly enrolled in the system of domination of financial capitalism, that we become forced to adjust our very subjectivity to conform to the requirements of exploitation and dehumanization.
-Therefore, it is with precisely these obvious points of common sense that we have to challenge, even if it's hard for anyone to understand the challenge.
+Therefore, it is precisely these obvious points of common sense that we have to challenge, even if it's hard for anyone to understand the challenge.
 As Dostoyevsky argued in *Notes from Underground*, the right to "go against